paritytech/polkadot/roadmap/implementers-guide/src/node/subsystems-and-jobs.md

 But who are these `Listener`s who've asked to be notified about incoming `SignedStatement`s?
 Nobody, as yet.

-> TODO: What are the signed statement listeners actually for?

 Let's pick back up with the PoV Distribution subsystem.

 ```mermaid